-Notes: Panel A plots the share of respondents who underestimate the national median wage for their occupation, by group.
-Panel B plots the average misperception of respondents' quartile in the wage distribution, defined as perceived minus actual quartile.
+Notes: Panel A plots the share of respondents who underestimate the national median wage for their occupation, by demographic group.
+Panel B plots the average misperception of respondents' quartile in the wage distribution for their occupation, defined as perceived minus actual quartile.
+Groups are defined by the indicator functions listed on the left.
 The shaded areas are 95% CI around the mean.